mrtrimble/eleventy-starter-project/src/content/docs/github-steps.md

 17. Under Source Control, if it’s listed as Untracked–right click and Stage changes OR in terminal use command below..
     - `git add .` for all files
     - `git add file-name` for specific files.
-18. Commit changes to branch→`git commit -am ‘message’`
+18. Commit changes to branch
-    - Stage changes
+    - `git commit -am ‘message’`
-    - Commit-Make sure to include message
+19. Push changes to Github
-19. Push changes to Github→`git push origin head`
+    - `git push origin head`
-    - Publish branch-to origin
+    - OR use Publish button to publish branch-to origin
 20. Go to github.
 21. Review changes.
 22. Create pr.